AusClimateService/npcp/reports/phase1/phase1_report.md

 The exception was the MBCn method, which showed a consistently large wet bias over the entire continent for all GCM/RCM combinations.
-Biases in the RCM output were also reduced on the cross validation task, but to a lesser extent than for the calibration task (Figure 2c; e.g. Figure 10).
+Biases in the RCM output were also reduced on the cross-validation task, but to a lesser extent than for the calibration task (Figure 2c; e.g. Figure 10).
-The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross validation due to a consistent wet bias (e.g. Figure 10i).
+The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross-validation due to a consistent wet bias (e.g. Figure 10i).
-On cross validation,
+On cross-validation,
 biases also tended to be (but were not always) lower if the GCM data were not dynamically downscaled prior to applying bias correction (e.g. Figure 10b,c).